VAID: Indexing View Designs in Visual Analytics System: Preliminary Study

-\textbf{Participants.} We recruited 12 VA researchers who are postgraduate students (6 females and 6 males) are conducting research on visual analytics for various application domains like digital humanities, sports analysis, medicine, urban planning, etc. Ten of them have published papers in IEEE VIS as the first author.
+\textbf{Participants.} We recruited 12 VA designers \rrindex{S3.1.3}from social media and our networks.
+The participants are postgraduate students (6 females and 6 males) with a research interest in visual analytics for various domains, such as digital humanities, sports analysis, medicine, and urban planning.
+Ten of them have published papers in IEEE VIS as the first author.
 We asked participants to report on their experience in designing visualizations for data analysis.
-Based on the pre-study interview, 6 participants (P1, P3, P4, P8, P10, P11) are Ph.D. students who have more than three years of research for visual analytics, while 3 (P2, P9, P12) have less than one year and the remaining 3 participants have less than two years.
-Specifically, 3 participants (P1, P3, P12) own bachelor’s degrees in design.
+Based on the pre-study interview, 6 participants (\workshop{P1, P3, P4, P8, P10, P11}) are Ph.D. students who have more than three years of research for visual analytics, while 3 (\workshop{P2, P9, P12}) have less than one year and the remaining 3 participants have less than two years.
+Specifically, 3 participants (\workshop{P1, P3, P12}) own bachelor’s degrees in design.

-\textbf{Problem.} We selected the datasets and tasks with an adequate level of complexity so that visual analytics is required.
-Therefore, we used the problems in the mini-challenge 2 from IEEE VAST Challenge 2021, which is a classic challenge in the field of visual analytics.

-\textbf{Procedure.} The whole user study lasted about 60 minutes.
-Before the study, we first asked participants for their agreement to collect their design process, comments, and results for research use.
-After that, a study session started with a 15-minute tutorial introducing the prototype knowledge base (i.e., how we define the data representations, task types, and visualization types) and several examples illustrating how to use the interface.
+\textbf{Procedure.} Each trial of the workshop study was conducted one-on-one \rrindex{S3.1.3}via online meetings.
+A trial lasted about 60 minutes.
+Before a trial, we first asked participants for their agreement to collect their design process, comments, and results for research use.
+After that, a study session started with a 15-minute tutorial introducing the prototype \system{}-Alpha's indexes (i.e., how we define the data representations, task types, and visualization types) and several examples illustrating how to use the interface.
 During the study, participants were asked to explain how they understood the problems and tasks and what and why visualizations they wanted to design.
-The participants needed to sketch the prototype visualizations on paper and illustrated how to use the designs to accomplish the tasks.
-The session ended with post-study interviews where we gathered qualitative feedback from participants.
+The participants needed to sketch the prototype visualizations on paper and illustrate how to use the designs to accomplish the tasks. \rrindex{S2.1.1}\rr{The session ended with post-study interviews where we gathered qualitative feedback from participants through a series of questions.}